sde-coursepack/sde-coursepack.github.io/modules/collaboration/_posts/2022-02-10-Example-Gradle-With-Poi.md

 This function takes in a List of NBA Teams, and a Workbook.
 Is this Workbook for '.xls', `.xlsx`, or something cool we haven't even heard of yet?
 It doesn't matter!
-In the same way we don't care what *kind* of List the first parameter is (ArrayList Vector, LinkedList), we don't care what *kind* of Workbook the second parameter is.
+In the same way we don't care what *kind* of List the first parameter is (ArrayList Vector, LinkedList), we don't care what *kind* of Workbook the second parameter is (HSSFWorkbook, XSSFWorkBook, or something new).
 The only time we need to reference the concrete-class is at creation.
 Thus, we can just create the WorkBook, and then pass it to the above function.

 ```java